 The Electronics Flea Market is in lot B this year unless noted otherwise.
 This should avoid conflicts with other activities on electronics flea market dates.
 Most of our attendees like being under the solar panels in lot B — providing light before dawn and some shade in the summer.

-Buyers can park in any unrestricted parking on campus with a valid parking permit.
+Buyers can park in any unrestricted/student parking on campus with a valid parking permit.
+Official parking information is available on the De Anza College parking page.
 Do not park in staff or handicapped spots without the proper permits.
-Daily parking permits can obtained for $3 from yellow vending machines located in the parking areas.
+Daily parking permits (for regular/student parking spaces) can obtained for $3 from silver-gray vending machines located in the parking areas.
 The most convenient parking for EFM attendees is in lot B and lot C. Buyers may also use the parking garage on lot C. There is usually additional parking in lot A when lot B fills up.

 The Electronics Flea Market is held on the second Saturday of the month and focuses on electronics and amateur radio gear.
 Sellers pay upon entry on a first-come first-serve basis.
 More details are below.